PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features

 \section{Introduction}

 Question classification is vital in providing AI-driven education and training, assisting adaptive learning systems by categorizing questions into skill area or level of difficulty and competence, and providing educational diagnosis and analytics.
 Accurate automatic question classification also provides headway to more complex tasks such as information retrieval and question answering, in which the association of the given question with a certain category allows for retrieval of relevant contextual knowledge to formulate compatible answers.

 Traditional methods, relying on word embeddings and conventional classifiers, often struggle with capturing the nuanced relationships between words and phrases, leading to suboptimal classification performance.
 The complexity of natural language, especially in the context of educational and domain-specific questions, requires more sophisticated approaches that can understand and leverage the inherent structure of language.

 Aside from text embeddings, graphs have recently been highlighted as a way to represent unstructured text data.
-Questions can be naturally represented as graphs, where nodes correspond to words or phrases, and edges capture the relationships between them, such as syntactic dependencies, semantic similarities, or proximity measures.
-This graph-based representation aligns perfectly with the strengths of graph convolutional network (GCN), which excels at learning from structured data.
-GCNs are designed to operate on graph-structured data, making them ideal for processing and understanding the interconnected nature of words and phrases within questions.
+Questions can be naturally represented as graphs, where nodes correspond to different text features, and edges capture the relationships between them, such as syntactic dependencies, semantic similarities, or proximity measures.
+This graph-based representation aligns perfectly with the strengths of Graph Convolutional Networks (GCNs), which excels at learning from structured data.
+GCNs are designed to operate on graph-structured data, making them ideal for processing and understanding the interconnected nature of text features within questions.
 This capability enables GCNs to capture the underlying structure and dependencies in a question, leading to more accurate and context-aware classification decisions.
-GCNs offer a promising solution by modeling the relationships between words, phrases, and their syntactic and semantic connections as graphs.
-This approach allows for a more nuanced and context-aware classification, bridging the gap between basic AI research and practical applications in education and beyond.
+GCNs offer a promising solution by modeling the relationships between text features and their syntactic and semantic connections as graphs, which allows for a more nuanced and context-aware classification.